-The Kansas WORK Ready!
-Certificate, signed by the Governor of Kansas, is beneficial to students in secondary and post- secondary schools who are earning their diploma, degree or other industry certificate.
-The WORK Ready!
+The Kansas WORKReady!
+Certificate, signed by the Governor of Kansas, is beneficial to students in secondary and post-secondary schools who are earning their diploma, degree or other industry certificate.
+The WORKReady!
 Certificate indicates a student is prepared with basic transferable skills and is equipped to learn job-specific skills.

 By becoming a partner with the Kansas Department of Commerce and KansasWorks, your program will expand its capacity to educate and prepare a world class workforce that will significantly contribute to the future economic prosperity for Kansas.
 Partnerships are necessary for achieving this goal.
-The Kansas Department of Commerce and Kansas Adult Education share common stakeholders-potential and current employees and Kansas businesses/employers- so we need to communicate effectively using a common voice with these stakeholders.
+The Kansas Department of Commerce and Kansas Adult Education share common stakeholders - potential and current employees and Kansas businesses/employers - so we need to communicate effectively using a common voice with these stakeholders.
 The WORKReady!
 Certificate will provide adult learners with an important tool for securing employment or improved employment, and it will provide employers with a means to identify individuals with basic skills who are ready to learn the specific skills for a job.

 Another advantage of this partnership to the adult education program is that by helping learners obtain WORKReady!
-Certificates, is the program's opportunity for increased performance-based funding.
-Each participant must be entered into PABLO with an appropriate certificate number.
+Certificates, the program's opportunity for increased performance-based funding improves.
+Each participant must be entered into AESIS with an appropriate certificate number.
 The participant must have earned the certificate during the fiscal year he/she attended the adult education program.

-For determining the appropriate score on the Kansas Indicators of a Quality Adult EducationProgram Measure 2.2, the percentage of program participants that achieve a Kansas Work Ready!
+For determining the appropriate score on the Kansas Indicators of a Quality Adult EducationProgram Measure 2.2, the percentage of program participants that achieve a Kansas WORKReady!

-Certificate at the four different levels--"count" as follows:
+Certificate at the four different levels "count" as follows:

-1 Platinum Level Work Ready!
-Certificate = 6 participants 1 Gold Level Work Ready!
-Certificate = 4 participants 1 Silver Level Work Ready!
-Certificate = 2 participants 1 Bronze Level Work Ready!
+1 Platinum Level WORKReady!
+Certificate = 6 participants 1 Gold Level WORKReady!
+Certificate = 4 participants 1 Silver Level WORKReady!
+Certificate = 2 participants 1 Bronze Level WORKReady!
 Certificate = 1 participant

-Examinees with documented physical or learning disabilities who cannot complete the WorkKeys assessments in the standard time limits, using standard materials, and under standard conditions may, at the discretion of the test administrator, following review of disability documentation, be tested under special conditions and/or using special testing materials available from WorkKeys.
-Please refer to the WorkKeys Test Coordinator Manual for full details.
+Examinees with documented physical or learning disabilities who cannot complete the WorkKeys® assessments in the standard time limits, using standard materials, and under standard conditions may, at the discretion of the test administrator, following review of disability documentation, be tested under special conditions and/or using special testing materials available from WorkKeys®.
+Please refer to the WorkKeys® Test Coordinator Manual for full details.

-IMPORTANT: Programs may also obtain a list of participants in their program who have received a Kansas Work Ready!
+IMPORTANT: Programs may also obtain a list of participants in their program who have received a Kansas WORKReady!
 Certificate.
-Adult Education programs do not have to actually do the Work Keys testing themselves.
+Adult Education programs do not have to actually do the WorkKeys® testing themselves.

-10.3 What would be my program's role as a partner in the Kansas WORKREADY!
+10.3 What would be my program's role as a partner in the Kansas WORKReady!
 Certificate initiative?